Reverberation: Measurement

 Historically, reverberation time could only be measured using a level recorder (a plotting device which graphs the noise level against time on a ribbon of moving paper).
 A loud noise is produced, and as the sound dies away the trace on the level recorder will show a distinct slope.
 Analysis of this slope reveals the measured reverberation time.
 Some modern digital sound level meters can carry out this analysis automatically.

 Several methods exist for measuring reverberation time.
 An impulse can be measured by creating a sufficiently loud noise (which must have a defined cut-off point).
 Impulse noise sources such as a blank pistol shot or balloon burst may be used to measure the impulse response of a room.

 Alternatively, a random noise signal such as pink noise or white noise may be generated through a loudspeaker, and then turned off.
 This is known as the interrupted method, and the measured result is known as the interrupted response.

 A two-port measurement system can also be used to measure noise introduced into a space and compare it to what is subsequently measured in the space.
 Consider sound reproduced by a loudspeaker into a room.
 A recording of the sound in the room can be made and compared to what was sent to the loudspeaker.
 The two signals can be compared mathematically.
-This two port measurement system utilizes a Fourier transform to mathematically derive the impulse response of the room.
+This two port measurement system uses a Fourier transform to mathematically derive the impulse response of the room.
 From the impulse response, the reverberation time can be calculated.
 Using a two-port system allows reverberation time to be measured with signals other than loud impulses.
 Music or recordings of other sounds can be used.
 This allows measurements to be taken in a room after the audience is present.